 There are a number of call features that can legitimately retarget an INVITE request to a new destination.
 Examples include the various forms of call forwarding, where a call is diverted from the original destination to a new forward-to destination; simultaneous ringing, where a call to the dialed TN is simultaneously offered to additional TN(s); and toll-free number routing, where the dialed toll-free TN is replaced with its assigned routing TN.
 These features break the end-to-end call authentication model of SHAKEN/STIR since the verification service in the terminating network is unable to distinguish between an INVITE that has been legitimately retargeted, and an INVITE that has been maliciously replayed within the "iat" freshness window.

-This document describes how the mechanisms defined in draft-ietf-stir-passport-divert [Ref 4] enable SHAKEN to authenticate each retargeted leg of the call, so that a terminating network verification service has sufficient information to distinguish between an INVITE that has been legitimately retargeted, and an INVITE that has been maliciously replayed within the "iat" freshness window.
+This document describes how the mechanisms defined in RFC 8946 [Ref 4] enable SHAKEN to authenticate each retargeted leg of the call, so that a terminating network verification service has sufficient information to distinguish between an INVITE that has been legitimately retargeted, and an INVITE that has been maliciously replayed within the "iat" freshness window.

 Document Organization